-- 1. All children, regardless of their circumstances, are entitled to a full time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
-Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education (not on a school role or in any other suitable provision) in their area. - 2.
-Schools should put in place appropriate safeguarding policies, procedures and responses for children who go missing from education (truant) or whose absence from school is unexplained, particularly on repeat occasions.
-It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage. - 3.
-A child going missing from education (truant) is a potential indicator of abuse or neglect.
-School and college staff should follow the school's or college's procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future. - 4.
-Unexplained absences where school are not been able to contact parents within a short space of time to establish the reason for the absence should be considered as a potential safeguarding concern. - 5.
-The law requires all schools to have an admission register and, with the exception of schools where all pupils are boarders, an attendance register.
-All pupils must be placed on both registers3. - 6.
-All schools must inform their local authority4 of any pupil who is going to be deleted from the admission register where they:
+1. all children, regardless of their circumstances, are entitled to a full time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
+Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education (not on a school role or in any other suitable provision) in their area.

+- schools should put in place appropriate safeguarding policies, procedures and responses for children who go missing from education (truant) or whose absence from school is unexplained, particularly on repeat occasions.
+It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage. - 3. a child going missing from education (truant) is a potential indicator of abuse or neglect.
+School and college staff should follow the school's or college's procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future. - 4. unexplained absences where school are not been able to contact parents within a short space of time to establish the reason for the absence should be considered as a potential safeguarding concern. - 5. the law requires all schools to have an admission register and, with the exception of schools where all pupils are boarders, an attendance register.
+All pupils must be placed on both registers4. - 6. all schools must inform their local authority5 of any pupil who is going to be deleted from the admission register where they: - have been taken out of school by their parents and are being educated outside the school system e.g. home education - have ceased to attend school and no longer live within reasonable distance of the school at which they are registered - have been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age - are in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe they will be returning to the school at the end of that period - have been permanently excluded.